Game-Design-and-Programming-Template/Publishing-A-Game-On-The-Web/README.md

 ### Configuring Unity to build a game to deploy on the web

-Now we are going to select one of the games in the PlaygroundProject and build a version to deploy on the web:
+Now, select one of the game examples in the PlaygroundProject that you would like to build and deploy on the web:

 1. Launch Unity.
-1. Open the folder you just cloned.
+1. In the open dialog, select the folder you just cloned.
-1. Let Unity do it's thing, then
+1. Let Unity do it's thing (opening the project for the first time will be slow), then
 1. Select a game to build.

 That should all have been pretty familiar.
 Now we're going to bulid a web version: